penske-media-corp/pmc-wp-local-data-cli/README.md

-To ensure that the trimmed database is as small as possible, the plugin uses `wp_delete_post()` to remove unneeded posts; doing so allows WordPress to remove revisions, postmeta, term associations, etc. without the plugin needing to account for all of a post's associations across WordPress's many tables.
+To ensure that the trimmed database is as small as possible, the plugin uses `wp_delete_post()` to remove unneeded posts; doing so allows WordPress to remove revisions, postmeta, term associations, etc. without the plugin needing to account for all of a post's associations across WordPress's tables.

 In some cases, it may not be possible to remove a post due to protections in place in other parts of a site's codebase.
 For instance, if special pages are